JaimeStill/synthesis-ritual/lab/readme.md

 - Maintain separation between experiments to prevent interference
 - Include analysis of results and implications for the broader topic of study

-Successful experiments may contribute to `artifacts` or evolve directly into the `codex`.
+Successful experiments may contribute to `drafts` or evolve directly into the `codex`.